-Our Members: A maximum of 18 volunteer members representative of our jurisdictional stakeholders that include Newfoundland/Labrador, Nova Scotia, New Brunswick, Prince Edward Island and Quebec.
+Our Members: A maximum of 24 volunteer members representative of our jurisdictional stakeholders that include Newfoundland/Labrador (4), Nova Scotia (4), New Brunswick (4), Prince Edward Island (4) and Quebec (4), as well as Indigenous (4) representatives.

-Board of Directors: A board of 10 directors is elected from the 18 Members of the Foundation.
+Board of Directors: A board of 10 directors is elected from the 24 Members of the Foundation.
 Appendix II provides curricula vitae for Investment Committee members.